Shuptuu/TheLink/README.md

 do for TheLink, just enjoy!

 ## Antivirus
-TheLink may be detected as a false positive by your antivirus. \
+TheLink may be detected as a false positive by your antivirus, especially the 32 bit version. \
 If you’re using default microsoft defender, you can allow this app on your computer by doing this: \
    • Click on the security alert notification or launch defender (windows security) \
    • Click on protection history \
    • Select the one regarding TheLink and on Actions, select allow \
 If you still have problems, please download and install autoit from this place: \
 https://www.autoitscript.com/site/autoit/downloads/ \
-And use TheLink.a3x or TheLink_x64.a3x instead of the .exe file.
+And use TheLink.a3x instead of the .exe file.

 AND READ THE USER MANUAL FOR MORE DETAILS!